How to Choose a Guitar

 Certain brands in the guitar industry are a cut above the rest

-Some of the safest guitar brands to buy include Gibson (eg the Gibson Les Paul Standard), Fender, Ibanez, Epiphone (such as the Epiphone 339 or the Epiphone Les Paul Standard), Jackson, Yamaha (for example: Yamaha FG700S, Yamaha FG800), Taylor, ESP, Dean and many others.
+Some of the safest guitar brands to buy include Gibson, Fender, Ibanez, Epiphone, Jackson, Yamaha, Taylor, ESP, Dean and many others.

 Best sure to always check the warranty with your guitar retailer.